csc-training/GenieWebApp.jl/docs/src/deploying-to-virtual-machine-using-openstack.md

 - *Remote*: `CIDR`
 - *CIDR*: `<ip-address>/24` (Substitute `<ip-address>` with your IP address which you can find out from [myipaddress.com](http://www.myipaddress.com/).)

-Next, we need to allow traffic from the internet to our web application.
-Let's create another security group named `HTTP` and add a rule with the following parameters.
+Next, let's create a security group named `HTTP` and add a rule with parameters.

 - *Rule*: `Custom TCP Rule`
 - *Direction*: `Ingress`